-If you are missing one or more permanent teeth, Dr. Clayton M. Hansen may recommend dental implants in American Fork, Utah.
+If you are missing one or more permanent teeth, Dr. Clayton M. Hansen and Dr. Taylor Swallow may recommend dental implants in American Fork, Utah.
 Dental implants are a good option for replacing missing teeth without relying on other teeth for support.
 An implant replaces a missing tooth with a titanium screw that supports a dental crown, dental bridge or denture.
 Implants are a conservative way to regain the natural look and function of missing teeth.

 Dental implants are made of three main parts: